BojanaArsovska/TDTA/README.md

 | percentages | FLOAT | The percentage of total churn contributed by the author |
 | total_churn_tool | FLOAT | The calculated churn by the tool |

+Stores the contributions of each author to each file.

 ### file_legacy_complexity

-Stores the percentage of legacy code for each file.

 | Column | Type | Description |
 | --- | --- | --- |